SciresM/PSSE/README.md

   * Double-click *Filepath field* to "eject" your save from PSSE and restore its windows to its original state (your edits won't be saved).

 * **Owned Pokemon**
-  * Click one of the *Team icons* to quickly access that pokemon.
+  * Left-click one of the *Team icons* to quickly access that pokemon.
+  * Right-click a *Team icon*, then another, to switch the pokemons in these slots.
+  * Ctrl+clic a *Team icon* to insert current active pokemon into that slot.
   * Click *Main pokemon icon* to switch between : Caught pokemon w/ everything maxxed out or Uncaught.
   * Click *Skill+ sprite* to switch between : Min or Max skill level for that pokemon.
   * Click *Lollipop sprite* to switch between : Min or Max lollipops and corresponding level for that pokemon.